 Hey everyone!
 While there are still a bunch of teams that have their bye this week, it's nowhere near as many as last week.
 The lack of games made it the lightest week of the season and leaving little to talk about fantasy wise.
 Therefore, I'm going to use this post to make one fantasy hockey prediction for each team for the rest of the season.
 We'll be back to the usual daily notes on Wednesday and Friday this week.
-Let's get going!Please, blog, may I have some more?
+Let's get going!

 Jake DeBrusk was the second of three consecutive first round picks by the Bruins in the 2015 draft.
 The other two players are still in the AHL developing but DeBrusk is starting to make his mark with the big squad.
 In the 7-2 beatdown of the Blue Jackets, DeBrusk scored a goal and two assists with four shots and two penalty minutes.
 He followed that up by scoring the only non-empty net goal against the Sabres on Tuesday.
 As you can see below, snipe city: That brings DeBrusk up to 8 goals and 10 assists in 28 games with solid penalty minutes and a decent shot rate.
 The crazy thing is that he's producing despite getting poor minutes (he's averaging 14 per game on the season).
 DeBrusk has shown me plenty this season to improve his stock in dynasties.
 He looks like a lock to be a top six player going forward while having plenty of upside from there.
 In redrafts, I wouldn't hold him right now, solely because of the lack of minutes.
 That said, DeBrusk is still a great streamer while he's producing.
 Let's take a look at what else happened over the last two nights in the NHL:

 Growing up, the Avalanche were always my second favorite team.
 My grandpa was a huge Peter Forsberg fan and it didn't interfere with my Sabres since they were in the Western Conference.
-I've always kept a close eye on them even though my rooting interests are now firmly with the Sabres and "Team Whoever I Bet In Game X.”¬† Anyways,¬†Gabriel Landeskog¬†has been a personal favorite of mine in this new Avalanche era.
+I've always kept a close eye on them even though my rooting interests are now firmly with the Sabres and "Team Whoever I Bet In Game X." Anyways, Gabriel Landeskog has been a personal favorite of mine in this new Avalanche era.
 He became the youngest captain in the league when it wasn't cool to make your young top pick a captain.
 Landeskog won the Calder and led the Avs on a massive warpath to a shocking #1 seed in 2013-14.
 When I started at Razzball, things looked on the up for Landeskog at 23 years old.
 Then, like the rest of the Avalanche organization, Landeskog struggled mightily.
 Thankfully for all of us fantasy owners, he's back.
 Landeskog had the best game of his career on Saturday scoring a hat trick and two assists with five shots against the Lightning.
 Sure, the Avs lost, but it doesn't change his stat line for us!
 The Kog now has 13+11 in 28 games with a strong plus-minus and solid PIM plus shots.
 In fact, I'd be surprised if the penalty minutes don't jump soon.
 It's amazing that Landeskog just turned 25 so he's not even in his prime yet.
 Look for him to be a top 100 player for the rest of the season and for at least the next few years.
 Let's take a look at what else happened over the weekend:

+Hey, everyone.
 Your extended-play streamer column is here.
 I hope your fantasy weeks went well, and that you maximized games played and put more skaters on the ice than your opponent.
 I’m a big believer in accountability, and will be following up on the data I am collecting, and how the previous weeks have panned out.
 Because I write these over the weekend, matchups are still occurring, so I will use data from the previous completed week, pulled from my most competitive league as well as the two RCL’s.

 Nothing like a revenge game against your former team to get your current team back on track.
 Local Razzball favorite Mike Smith saved all 28 shots against his former team leading the Flames to a 3-0 win over the Coyotes.
 Smith has been outstanding this point becoming one of the greatest values in fantasy hockey to this point.
 The save percentage is among the league's best and the wins are more than solid.
 Since I'm all in on the Flames this year, I don't see why the team in front of him would get worse.
 To make things better, the Flames don't have a quality backup goalie.
 Smith is going to be a massive workhorse going forward and should be a borderline #1 fantasy goalie.
 Not bad for someone drafted in the very late rounds.
 Let's take a look at what else happened over the previous two nights:

-Has¬†Sam Reinhart¬†lived up to being the second overall pick in his draft?¬† Definitely not.¬† Is the book closed on him becoming a great player?
+Has Sam Reinhart lived up to being the second overall pick in his draft?
+Definitely not.
+Is the book closed on him becoming a great player?
 I don't think so.
 Reinhart has shown flashes this season but his quality of linemate has been quite poor.
-Last game, Reinhart moved to the first line with¬†Jack Eichel¬†and¬†Evander Kane.¬† This move paid dividends on Tuesday night where Reinhart scored a goal and two assists with four shots playing 18:36 in the 5-4 OT loss to the Penguins.
+Last game, Reinhart moved to the first line with Jack Eichel and Evander Kane.
+This move paid dividends on Tuesday night where Reinhart scored a goal and two assists with four shots playing 18:36 in the 5-4 OT loss to the Penguins.
 What does this mean going forward?
 Well, Reinhart becomes an elite streamer and potential hold as long as he's playing with Eichel and Kane.
 Subjectively, I think Reinhart has been much stronger on the puck this year and if not for Eichel missing a glorious chance and another point blank save, Reinhart could have easily reached 4-5 points in this game.
 Obviously we can't expect that on a nightly basis but there's no reason Reinhart can't play around a 25+35 pace going forward.
 Here's to hoping Phil Housley does what's right and keeps him there.
 Let's take a look at what else happened around the league the past two nights:

 The first home game for the Vegas Golden Knights couldn't have started any better.
 After an amazing pre-game ceremony, Vegas stormed out to four goals in the first period en route to winning 5-2 against the Coyotes.
 Here we are with Vegas sitting at 3-0.
 So do we have to change our expectations for the team?
 I'll talk about it extensively with Reid tomorrow but I still believe they'll be at the bottom of the league come April.
 That said, what an amazing start for a team in the wake of tragedy.
-For fantasy, I think there's three guys I would own right now in standard 12'ers: Marc-Andre Fleury,¬†James Neal¬†and¬†Nate Schmidt.¬† There is still some downside for all of them but in the moment, just enjoy the ride.
+For fantasy, I think there's three guys I would own right now in standard 12'ers: Marc-Andre Fleury, James Neal and Nate Schmidt.
+There is still some downside for all of them but in the moment, just enjoy the ride.
 I can't wait to be there next week to see a game in Vegas.
 Let's take a look at what else happened on Tuesday night:

 Once you get outside of the top 200 overall, you're looking at the last 2-3 picks in a standard 12 man league.
 There are a few different ways you can go about making your last few picks.
 You can shoot for upside, get a couple safe players if you already have plenty of upside, fill out your last couple defensemen, grab a goalie out of desperation.
 I'm going to list a bunch of players in different categories that fall outside of my top 200 that you can target depending on what you're looking for.
 I'm not going to go into detail on these guys but I will put them in my order of preference.
 Here is my list:

 After the season from hell in 2015-16, the Columbus Blue Jackets took the NHL by storm to begin last season and never looked back.
 Their goalie won the Vezina Trophy, their rookie defenseman was a Calder finalist and a bunch of their forwards broke through in a big way.
 Now, they have some more young forwards on the way and made another blockbuster trade bringing in Artemi Panarin for Brandon Saad.
 Let's take a look at what Torts is working with:

 In these parts, we're a big supporter of the Jets for fantasy hockey.
 Going back to when I started writing here, the Jets love started with Blake Wheeler.
 An unheralded superstar, Wheeler has never received the credit he deserves for his consistent level of play.
 Another year goes by and it's another year where Wheeler is pushing the top ten overall forwards.
 Wheeler continued his recent hot streak with a goal and two assists with two shots in the 3-2 win over the Flyers.
 That brings his totals to 22+41 in 73 games with 43 PIM and 230 SOG.
 The safety he provides is the main reason why I ranked him 21st overall in the preseason and it looks like Wheeler is going to reach that value.
 So where will he be next season?
 He's going to turn 31 before next season starts which means he's likely to start marginally declining as he exits his prime.
 However, his quality of teammate is going to continue to improve as the rest of the Jets core moves towards their prime.
 Is he going to be worth a second pick again?
 It's going to be pretty close but at the least, Wheeler will be a high third round pick.
 I don't see him falling outside of my top 30.
 Let's take a look at the action around the league the last two nights: